It was the year that Cambodia’s economy bounced back, albeit modestly.

 Though economic growth in 2010 reached between 4 and 5 percent, many areas of the economy have failed to bounce back to pre-crisis levels, in large part due to Cambodia’s lack of ability to open up new markets and widen its export base beyond garments.

-Yet the general perception 12 months ago was that the economic woes of 2009 should be considered an opportunity to tackle those issues affecting the economy.
+Yet the general perception twelve months ago was that the economic woes of 2009 should be considered as an opportunity to tackle those issues affecting the economy.

 To some degree that has happened even as the recurrent problems of corruption, high energy costs and a weak judicial system–to name but a few of the flaws in Cambodia’s business environment–continue to blemish its reputation abroad.